Skip to content

 ts

-// Returns: { kind: 'pending', startedAt: null, finishedAt: null, error: null, reason: null }
+// Returns: { variant: 'pending', startedAt: null, finishedAt: null, error: null, reason: null }

 Seed value for a new state object.